edwardwbli/BigKnowledge/Docker and Micro Service/README.md

-# Everything here to tell how to build micro service
+# Everything here to tell how to build micro service with docker